What is Customer Experience (CX) Management?

 - By mapping the customer journey, businesses can identify touchpoints that impact satisfaction, discover pain points, and optimize the overall experience.
 It provides insights into customer behavior, allowing for strategic improvements and a more customer-centric approach.

-- Multi-Channel Integration:
+- Omnichannel Integration:

-- Ensuring consistency across channels, such as websites, mobile apps, and physical stores, is vital for reinforcing the brand identity.
+- Ensuring consistency across channels, such as websites, web apps, mobile apps, and physical stores, is vital for reinforcing the brand identity.
 Customers expect a unified experience, and successful integration enhances brand recognition, trust, and overall customer satisfaction.

 - Feedback and Analytics: